UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/action.rst

    See the Python reference of this logic brick in :class:`BL_ActionActuator`.

 The *Action Actuator* controls animation actions, and sets the playback method.
-It is only visible when an armature is selected, because the actions are stored in the armature.

 .. figure:: /images/logic-actuators-types-action-node.png